caiotheodoro/synkro/README.md

 The Synkro system architecture follows modern microservice principles with a focus on:

-- Service independence
+- Service independence through gRPC and event-driven communication
-- Clear communication boundaries
+- Clear separation of concerns with specialized services
+- High performance with Rust and Go implementations
-- Scalability and maintainability
+- Scalability through microservices architecture
-- Security and performance
+- Comprehensive monitoring and observability
-- Modern frontend architectures
+- Security-first approach with OAuth2/JWT
+- Real-time capabilities with gRPC streaming
+- Event-driven architecture using RabbitMQ
+- AI/ML integration for predictive analytics

-This architecture enables independent development, testing, and deployment of services while maintaining system cohesion through well-defined interfaces.
+This architecture enables independent development, testing, and deployment of services while maintaining system cohesion through well-defined interfaces and protocols.